Jillian Dempsey

-Jillian T. Dempsey (born January 19, 1991) is an American professional ice hockey player for the Boston Fleet of the Professional Women's Hockey League (PWHL).
+Jillian T. Dempsey (born January 19, 1991) is an American retired professional ice hockey player.
 The former captain of the Boston Pride of the now-defunct Premier Hockey Federation (PHF), she holds the all-time PHF records for games played, goals, assists, and points, and is one of only two players to have won the Isobel Cup three times.
+She ended her career with the Boston Fleet of the Professional Women's Hockey League (PWHL).

 Career

 She played for the Harvard Crimson women's ice hockey team from 2009 to 2013, serving as team captain in her final season.
 Across 129 NCAA games, she scored 148 points, finishing in the top-10 all-time scorers for Harvard and being named a top-10 finalist for the 2013 Patty Kazmaier Award.

 In August 2013, she was selected as the 10th overall pick by the Boston Blades in the 2013 CWHL Draft.
 In October 2013, Dempsey joined the Bisons de Neuilly-sur-Marne on loan for the first round of the 2013–14 IIHF European Women's Champions Cup, where she scored 13 points in 3 games.

 She was awarded the CWHL's Rookie of the Year Award in 2014 after leading all American-born players in league scoring.
 The following season, she scored 19 points in 22 games as the Blades won the 2015 Clarkson Cup.

 When the NWHL was formed in 2015, Dempsey left the Blades to join the Boston Pride.
 In 2018, she was named Pride captain.

 Dempsey participated in the 3rd NWHL All-Star Game.
 She played for Team Stecklein in the 2019 NWHL All-Star Game, and served as captain for Team Dempsey at the 2020 NWHL All-Star Game.
 On Sunday, January 26, 2020, Jillian Dempsey became the first player in league history to reach 100 career points, including playoffs.
 She reached the century mark with an assist in a win versus the Minnesota Whitecaps.

 In February 2020, Sportsnet named her one of the 25 most powerful women in hockey.
 She shared the 2020 NWHL MVP award with Allie Thunstrom, as the Pride finished as regular season champions.
 The team made it to the finals of the 2020 Isobel cup before the playoffs were cancelled due to the COVID-19 pandemic.

 During the 2020–21 NWHL season in Lake Placid, Dempsey injured her shoulder and played through it until the 2-week season was terminated.
 When the playoffs resumed in Boston in March, she was again at full health and captained the Pride to their second Isobel Cup Championship as the only remaining player from the first win in 2016.

 On December 12, 2022, Dempsey tied a PHF record with six points on Sunday including her first career hat-trick to lead Boston in a 7-5 win versus Buffalo.